Car Accident FAQs in Tampa, FL

 Have you been injured in a Tampa car accident due to the negligence of another driver?
 You may be entitled to significant compensation, but sometimes the path to securing the compensation you’re owed is unclear.

 It’s natural to have questions after a car crash.
 What can you do to protect your legal rights and interests?
 What’s the process for obtaining maximum compensation for your injuries and losses?
 When you’ve got questions, the Tampa car accident attorneys at Brooks Law Group have answers.

-What Do I Do If I Have Been Involved in a Tampa Car Accident?
+What Do I Do If I Have Been Involved in a Car Traffic Collision in Tampa?

 If you’ve been involved in a car accident in the Tampa area, there are several steps you should take to protect your rights and your ability to seek compensation for your injuries.

 - Check for injuries.
 If anyone was hurt in the collision, call 911 for emergency medical help.
 Florida law also requires you to contact law enforcement to report a car accident whenever there appears to be more than $500 in property damage.
 The officers who respond to the scene will complete an accident report that lists the names, contact information, and insurance information of the drivers involved.
 It may also include contact information and brief statements from any eyewitnesses, information about evidence collected at the scene, whether any drivers were ticketed or arrested for the crash, and potentially the officers’ determination of fault for the accident.
 Although a law enforcement officer’s assessment of fault is not a legally binding determination in a car accident case, the accident report provides important information that can help a lawyer prepare a strong case for compensation.

 - Get contact and insurance information from everyone involved.
 Exchange information with everyone who was involved in the wreck.
 Make sure to get names, addresses, and phone numbers, as well as the name of each driver’s insurance provider and their policy numbers.